 - Know what you want - and go for it

 If you already know what company or what industry you want to work for identify employers of that type in your area and go directly to their company websites.
-Search for HR, open positions, internships etc.
+Search for HR, open positions, internships etc. Companies who advertise open jobs in the area in which you are looking for an internship may also be amenable to hiring interns in the same area.

 - Be prepared